Tennessee rallies from 15 down, beats Alabama 69-68

 Fulkerson made 8 of 9 shots for Tennessee coming off a six-point performance against Mississippi State.
 Bowden was 5-of-17 shooting but went to the line 11 times, missing only once.

-Vescovi came up big late despite making just 2 of 15 shots.
-He had eight points, eight rebounds and five assists.
-Yves Pons scored 14 points and grabbed 14 rebounds.
+Vescovi made just 2 of 15 shot but had eight points, eight rebounds and five assists.
+Pons scored 14 points and grabbed 14 rebounds.

 John Petty Jr. had eight points, 11 rebounds and seven assists for the Tide.
 Jaden Shackelford scored 12.

-Note: This story was first published February 4, 2020.
-It was corrected Feb.
-5 to show Yves Pons blocked a shot and made two free throws in the final seconds of Tennessee’s win over Alabama.